Council for British Archaeology: Research priorities

-The CBA provides research support services through the CBA website, the TORC(Training Online Resource Centre) website, with its online guide to educational and research opportunities, and the extensive programme of publication and electronic dissemination outlined below.
+The CBA provides research support services through the CBA website, the TORC (Training Online Resource Centre) website, with its online guide to educational and research opportunities, and the extensive programme of publication and electronic dissemination outlined below.

 Information provision and publishing

 The CBA provides electronic access to archaeological materials, information, interpretations and discussion.

 It has published almost 200 books since 1945.
 Today, these publications take two main forms: the Research Report series publishes monographs of research into the archaeology of Britain, largely deriving from excavation, buildings and landscape surveys.
 The Practical Handbooks series is methodological, and aims to present straightforward summaries of topics for those new to a particular specialism.
-Further details of these are available on the CBA website.

 It also publishes British Archaeology, a bi-monthly news magazine aimed at both the general reader and the academic.
 Since 1997, it has published the e-journal Internet Archaeology.
 Since 1949, it has overseen the compilation of a comprehensive archaeological bibliography, now available free-of-charge online as the British and Irish Archaeological Bibliography.
 A programme of digitisation has enabled free, electronic access to much of the CBA's back catalogue of publications, including British Archaeology and many books and occasional papers.

 Events

 The flagship CBA event each year is The Festival of Archaeology, held in July.
-This two-week event brings together around 500 excavation open days, guided tours, exhibitions, lectures, ancient art and craft workshops and much more.
+This two-week event brings together around 500 excavation open days, guided tours, exhibitions, lectures and ancient art and craft workshopse.
 Over a hundred thousand people take part.

 In September, the Weekend Event brings together CBA members and specialists to examine the archaeology of a particular region of the UK.
 The weekend also includes the annual Beatrice de Cardi lecture, in honour of the CBA's first permanent secretary, and the CBA AGM.
 Each year, the CBA hosts its Winter General Meeting at the British Academy, featuring a series of lectures on a theme linking archaeology with a related discipline.

-In addition, the twelve CBA English Regional Groups, CBA Wales/Cymru and Archaeology Scotland (formerly the Council for Scottish Archaeology), along with Branches of the Young Archaeologists’ Club, hold over a thousand events each year throughout the UK.
+In addition, the twelve CBA English Regional Groups, CBA Wales/Cymru and Archaeology Scotland (formerly the Council for Scottish Archaeology), along with Branches of the Young Archaeologists' Club, hold over a thousand events each year throughout the UK.